If I ever purchase a pair of Crocs, those closest to me know that it’s time to check me into a mental institution or a retirement home.

 No, not every day is a fashion show, and in no way do I consider myself any kind of fashion icon, but I also don’t want to live my life in yoga pants.
 I choose to take care of myself because it makes me feel good about myself.
 I will wear heels any chance I get.
 I will put on makeup every time I leave the house.
 I will always have a minimum of one piece of jewelry on.
 And in a world where I can no longer, nor want to do the reckless things I did so many years ago, this is how I choose to remain Meg.

 Want to know how you can remain your fabulous self throughout the craziness or motherhood?
-Don’t miss The Everyday Mom’s Guide to Remaining Fabulous!When you become a mom, you automatically lose a part of yourself that you will never get back.… Click To Tweet Shoes are more than a fashion statement, it's a reflect of how you see and feel about yourself.
+Don’t miss The Everyday Mom’s Guide to Remaining Fabulous!When you become a mom, you automatically lose a part of yourself that you will never get back.
+Hold onto to the pieces that make you feel like YOU.
+Click To Tweet Shoes are more than a fashion statement, it's a reflect of how you see and feel about yourself.
 Click To Tweet